TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 7/Deuteronomy 7.10.md

 ---

-and repayeth them that hate him to their face, to destroy them: he will not be slack to him that hateth him, he will repay him to his face.
+and repays those who hate him to their face, to destroy them: he will not be slack to him who hates him, he will repay him to his face.